psprint/zinit-annex-pull/README.md

 # Pull of all objects from Github Binary Recipes wiki page
 zi pull https://github.com/zdharma-continuum/zinit/wiki/Github-Binary-Recipes \*

+# The same as previous, as the arguments are both optional
+git pull

+# Similar to the previous, however pulling only one object: fzf
+git pull */fzf
 ```

 Also an [asciinema recording](https://asciinema.org/a/ngbc71bySaipZ1AlzzMJ79IBJ) is available.